Communicating sequential processes: Informal description

 As its name suggests, CSP allows the description of systems in terms of component processes that operate independently, and interact with each other solely through message-passing communication.
 However, the "Sequential" part of the CSP name is now something of a misnomer, since modern CSP allows component processes to be defined both as sequential processes, and as the parallel composition of more primitive processes.
 The relationships between different processes, and the way each process communicates with its environment, are described using various process algebraic operators.
 Using this algebraic approach, quite complex process descriptions can be easily constructed from a few primitive elements.

 Primitives

-CSP provides two classes of primitives in its process algebra:
+CSP provides two classes of primitives in its process algebra: events and primitive processes.